Boneghazi

-Darling defended their actions, saying that they had only taken bones that were already aboveground and that they cared more about Holt Cemetery's dead than most New Orleanians, given the cemetery's disheveled state.
-Louisiana authorities subpoenaed Darling's Facebook correspondence, surveilled their home, and in January 2016 searched it, seizing 11 bones and 4 teeth.
-After testing confirmed that the bones were from humans, police arrested Darling in July on charges of burglary and trafficking in human parts.
-After two months in jail pending trial, Darling pled guilty to simple burglary and marijuana possession and was sentenced to time served.
-During the investigation, Louisiana enacted the Louisiana Human Remains Protection and Control Act, which increased the penalties for trading human remains and made Louisiana the third state to broadly ban the import and export of human remains.
-The Queer Witch Collective's founder left and subsequent moderation action took the group's membership from over 2,000 to less than 100.

 History

-In 2015, a type of feminist witchcraft was experiencing a surge in popularity among youth in the LGBTQ community; according to reporting from Vice, the spike stemmed from witchcraft representing "a powerful identity that celebrates the freedom to choose who you are".
+In 2015, feminist witchcraft was experiencing a surge in popularity among youth in the LGBTQ community; according to reporting from Vice, the spike stemmed from witchcraft representing "a powerful identity that celebrates the freedom to choose who you are".
 The Queer Witch Collective, a Facebook group that had over 2,000 members at its peak, is one such gathering of witches.
 In order to protect practitioners of African-derived witchcraft traditions, sometimes (controversially) referred to as black magic, the group prohibited users from shaming particular witchcraft practices.

 On December 8, 2015, Ender Darling, a 24- or 25-year-old witch living in New Orleans, Louisiana, posted to the Queer Witch Collective that they had been gathering human bones "for curse work and general spells that require bone", as they found them preferable to animal bones.
 Darling said that the bones came from a "poor man's graveyard" where bones often rose to the surface when it rained.
 Much of New Orleans is below sea level, so this risk is usually mitigated by above-ground entombment, but many who cannot afford it are interred below-ground instead.
 Darling offered to sell bones from the graveyard to other group members for the cost of shipping.
 They said that all bones they took were above ground when they found them and that they gathered them as part of a pact with their personal goddess: "She provides the bones if I only take what the earth gives, and I leave offerings" of drink, honey, and flowers.